ansys/pyensight/doc/source/examples_source/50-advanced/README.txt

 Advanced examples
 =================

-These advanced examples show how to use more sophisticated features of the interface, including events, parallelism, direct data access, and techniques that improve performance.
+These advanced examples use more sophisticated features of the PyEnSight API, including events, parallelism, direct data access, and techniques that improve performance.